hbctraining/reproducibility-tools/lessons/06_Github_remote2.md

 **Exercise: Creating a new file**

 1. Navigate to the `code` folder.
-We are going to create and Rmarkdown file in this directory.
+We are going to create an Rmarkdown file in this directory.
 2. Click on the "Add File" button and choose "Create new file" from the drop-down button.
 3. You will now find yourself on a new page, with your cursor flashing in a text box at the top of the page.
 Give your new file the name `workshop_rmd_exercise.Rmd`.
 4. In the space below, you can add the contents of your file.
 Locate the .Rmd file you created in [Day 1 self-learning](../activities/Rmd_exercise4.md).
 Copy and paste the code into the browser space labeled "< > Edit new file".